TrueBlocks/start-without-me/README.md

 # Start-Without-Me
-A simple dapp that helps people keep their commitments to attending a meeting on time.
+A simple Ethereum dapp that helps people keep their commitments to attending a meeting on time.

   1. A smart contract intended to incentivize on-time attendance at a meeting.